VEuPathDB/conifer/Util/lib/conifer/docs/UsersGuide.md

          ApiCommon/
                    production/

-By default gestalt sets no `env`.
-It might be tempting to create a `development` environment and expect that be the `gestalt` default but in practice that is unnecessarily increases the proliferation of `vars` files.
+By default conifer sets no `env`.
+It might be tempting to create a `development` environment and expect that be the `conifer` default but in practice that is unnecessarily increases the proliferation of `vars` files.
 Just put your development defaults in the cohort vars.
-Most importantly, the absence of a env default in `gestalt` allows you to set the `env` value in the `users_vars.yml` file so you don't have to routine specify it on the command line.
+Most importantly, the absence of a env default in `conifer` allows you to set the `env` value in the `users_vars.yml` file so you don't have to routine specify it on the command line.